jjonez96/scootlator-nextjs/README.md

 ## Issues

-There are alot of problems what im trying to solve yet for example scoot locations.
+There are still alot of problems what im trying to solve yet for example scoot locations.
 Other issues are listed in Github issues section.

-Feel free to contribute if this project spiked you interested!

 ## What i´ve learned so far?